OlympusDAO/verified-ohmies/backend/README.md

 ### Endpoints

-This back-end infrastructure is composed by three different API endpoints, which can be found under `api/v1`:
+This back-end infrastructure is composed by two different API endpoints, which can be found under `api/v1`:

-- `command-interactions.ts` - This is the endpoint that talks with the Discord API.
-It's responsible for syncing all the commands listed under `commands/` and replying to them every time a user calls a command on Discord.
 - `authentication.ts` - This endpoint handles the Ethereum wallet authentication-flow coming from the front-end.
 This flow includes the following stages:
   1. Once the user clicks the "Authenticate" button in the front-end, they send the following arguments to this endpoint through a `GET` request:
      - The JWT that was passed to them in the URL they received from calling the verification command on Discord.
 This JWT contains the Discord user ID (this is passed inside a JWT so that a user can only authenticate themselves and not someone else).